-- Contacting the Board Secretary to discuss or provide input into any aspect of the Board's policy and functions; - Discussing issues with a Board Member or the General Manager at a rice industry meeting, conference or field day.
+- Contacting the Board Secretary to discuss or provide input into any aspect of the Board's policy and functions; - Discussing issues with a Board Member at a rice industry meeting, conference or field day.
 Rice industry meetings, conferences and field days are advertised on the Ricegrowers' Association of Australia website at www.rga.org.au.